 Though barbecue's pretty much a summertime necessity, the average person loathes slaving over a hot grill in 90-plus degree weather.

-In Chicago, a number of BBQ-focused eateries relish the idea of smoking and grilling meats all day, every day.
-And for a fulfilling experience where you'll also get to soak up atmosphere, we've gathered several restaurants for the best BBQ in Chicago.
+In Chicago, a number of barbecue-focused eateries relish the idea of smoking and grilling meats all day, every day.
+And for a fulfilling experience where you'll also get to soak up atmosphere, we've gathered several restaurants for the best barbecue in Chicago.